-- Driver information systems, which require the dynamic adaptation of content, as well as periodic update of vehicle software to better reflect the current environmental conditions. - Cooperative driving systems, which adapt their behaviour according to the surrounding vehicles and road conditions. - Vehicular sharing systems, which use the processing power and data transmission of multiple vehicles to perform distribute computations.
+software adaptation requirements of the following four classes of automotive systems: (1) vehicle-centric systems, whose dynamic adaptation needs are limited, e.g., handling error conditions [37], (2) driver information systems, which require the dynamic adaptation of content, as well as periodic update of vehicle software to better reflect the current environmental conditions, (3) cooperative driving systems, which adapt their behaviour according to the surrounding vehicles and road conditions, and (4) vehicular sharing systems, which use the processing power and data transmission of multiple vehicles to perform distributed computations.

 After discussing the software adaptation requirements of these four classes of systems we define a taxonomy that characterises various dimensions of their dynamic adaptation, including binding time, constraints and type of adaptation, timeliness requirements, and adaptation trigger.
-We then use this taxonomy to classify existing research projects and reveal gaps in existing approaches with respect to timebounded integration of software modules.
-We conclude the paper by identifying promising areas of needed research in this field to address these gaps.
+We then use this taxonomy to classify existing projects and reveal gaps in this work that require addition research on timebounded integration of software modules.

-The remainder of this paper is organised as follows: Section 2 motivates software adaptation in automotive systems via a managed highway scenario; Section 3 summarises related work on classifying adaptive automotive systems; Section 4 identifies four automotive system classes and their characteristics with regards to dynamic adaptation; Section 5 defines a taxonomy of the identified characteristics; Section 6 categorises existing research projects in terms of this taxonomy; and Section 7 presents concluding remarks.
+The remainder of this paper is organised as follows: Section 2 motivates software adaptation in automotive systems via a managed highway scenario; Section 3 summarises prior efforts to classify adaptive automotive systems; Section 4 identifies four automotive system classes and their characteristics with regards to dynamic adaptation; Section 5 defines a taxonomy of the identified characteristics; Section 6 categorises existing research projects in terms of this taxonomy; and Section 7 presents concluding remarks and identifies promising areas of research.